A common symptom that isn’t always the result of STDs

 You will however be pleased to know that it’s not always caused by a sexually transmitted infection.
 In actual fact there aren’t too many STDs that will present themselves in this manner.
 Nevertheless, you’ll want to get to the bottom of the problem.
 To help we’ve outlined some potential causes, but you should always seek help from a GP if the problem persists.

-STDs that cause an itchy urethra and penis
+STDs that cause an itchy urethra or penis

 We’ve already mentioned that there aren’t too many STDs that can cause an itchy urethra or penis.
 If your STD does show symptoms, it could be in the form of a burning sensation whilst urinating, lower abdominal pain, or discharge from the tip of the penis.
 There are however a small number of STDs which may cause irritation in the form of itching.